About the Project

 The charitable association Hilfe für Senegal e.V., which has set up two health stations in the Thiès area, is aware of this problem and asked us from Technology without Borders for professional and technical support.

-The aim of the project is to enable the safe disposal of infectious hospital waste.
-An incinerator will be built near the regional hospital in Khombole.
-The waste from the hospital and the nearby health stations can be burned there in a controlled manner.
+The project objective was to enable the safe disposal of infectious hospital waste.
+For this purpose, an incinerator was built near the regional hospital in Khombole.
+In this incinerator the waste of the regional hospital in Khombole as well as the waste of the nearby hospital wards can be incinerated in a controlled manner.

-The incinerator is a double-walled brick incinerator with two combustion chambers.
-In the second chamber, the gases are post-combusted, enabling low-fume combustion.
-A lockable storage facility for the infectious waste is built next to the incinerator, a roof is built to protect it from rain and sunlight, and a disposal site for the ash left behind is constructed.
-The overall system is based on the low-budget principle: simple but solid and repair-insusceptible technology with the lowest possible operating costs.
+This incinerator is a double-walled brick incinerator with two combustion chambers.
+In the second chamber, the gases are afterburned, which makes it possible to achieve combustion with low flue gas emissions.
+Next to the incinerator, a lockable storage facility for the infectious waste to be incinerated was built, a roof was erected as a protection against rain and sun, and a landfill for the remaining ashes was constructed.
+The overall system is based on the low-budget principle: simple but solid and repair-insensitive technology with the lowest possible operating costs.